-It is immediately apparent why using the location task (i.e., whether the target is presented to the left or right of fixation) would not be a good choice in this classical paradigm: In this case, the cue feature "location" is either response-congruent (in the valid condition) or incongruent (in the invalid condition).
+It is immediately apparent why using the location task (i.e. whether the target is presented to the left or right of fixation) would not be a good choice in this classical paradigm: In this case, the cue feature "location" is either response-congruent (in the valid condition) or incongruent (in the invalid condition).
 Thus, using the location task turns the exogeneous cueing paradigm into a hybrid of cueing and response priming.
-It is a defining characteristic of response priming designs that the target stimulus is categorized in a binary decision task (e.g., arrow direction left vs. right, Vorberg et al., 2003, or valence evaluation positive vs. negative, Fazio et al., 1986) and a preceding prime stimulus (which is briefly presented with short prime-target asynchrony) carries a feature that either matches the correct response to the target or mismatches it (i.e., the prime is itself an arrow pointing to the left or right or is a positive/negative stimulus, respectively).
-Typically, response priming results in a congruence effect (i.e., responses are faster if the prime feature matches the correct response in comparison to a mismatch; for more general discussions, see Schmidt et al., 2011; Wentura & Degner, 2010).
-However, negative effects were observed as well (e.g., Eimer & Schlaghecken, 1998).
+It is a defining characteristic of response priming designs that the target stimulus is categorised in a binary decision task (e.g. arrow direction left vs. right, Vorberg et al., 2003, or valence evaluation positive vs. negative, Fazio et al., 1986) and a preceding prime stimulus (which is briefly presented with short prime-target asynchrony) carries a feature that either matches the correct response to the target or mismatches it (i.e. the prime is itself an arrow pointing to the left or right or is a positive/negative stimulus, respectively).
+Typically, response priming results in a congruence effect (i.e. responses are faster if the prime feature matches the correct response in comparison to a mismatch; for more general discussions, see Schmidt et al., 2011; Wentura & Degner, 2010).
+However, negative effects were observed as well (e.g. Eimer & Schlaghecken, 1998).
 Most important in the present context is the conclusion that by using the location task, a cueing effect cannot be unambiguously interpreted as an attentional effect (see also Ansorge & Heumann, 2004, for a discussion of this issue).

 Given the structural similarities of exogenous cueing and the dot-probe paradigm, we can surmise that the same ambiguity of interpretation applies to the dot-probe paradigm: In the exogenous cueing paradigm, we can describe the stimulus situation at the time of cueing in the following way: There are two relevant locations on the screen.
 In each trial, the only difference between the two locations is the feature "abrupt onset (of a stimulus)", which is present at one location but not at the other.
-This parallels the situation in the dot-probe paradigm: There are two relevant locations on the screen; in each trial, the difference between the two locations is the feature "happy", which is present at one location but not at the other.
-This parallels the situation in the dot-probe paradigm: There are two relevant locations on the screen; in each trial, the difference between the two locations is the feature "facial expression: happy", which is present at one location but not at the other screen; in each trial, the difference between the two locations is the feature "facial expression: happy", which is present at one location but not at the other (i.e., "facial expression: neutral").
-Of course, although the confound of the validity variation with the response congruence variation is not as evident in the dot-probe paradigm as it is in exogeneous cueing, it is present and it should be tested whether it biases results.
+This parallels the situation in the dot-probe paradigm: There are two relevant locations on the screen; in each trial, the difference between the two locations is the feature "facial expression: happy", which is present at one location but not at the other (i.e. "facial expression: neutral").
+Of course, although the confound of the validity variation with the response congruence variation is not as evident in the dotprobe paradigm as it is in exogeneous cueing, it is present and it should be tested whether it biases results.

-To demonstrate this hybrid character of cueing using the location task, we replicated Experiment 1 with one critical change: On each trial, the cue display only contained one emotional face (i.e., the neutral face was not presented).
-Thus, the experiment can now be considered to be a version of cueing with an abrupt onset cue (i.e., the emotional face) and the location task.
-The most plausible expectation for this kind of experiment is to find a positive cueing effect caused by either attentional capture of the abrupt onset cue and/or response priming.
+To demonstrate this hybrid character of cueing using the location task, we replicated Experiment 1 with one critical change: On each trial, the cue display only contained one emotional face (i.e. the neutral face was not presented).
+Thus, the experiment can now be considered to be a version of cueing with an abrupt onset cue (i.e. the emotional face) and the location task.
+The most plausible expectation for this kind of experiment is to find a positive cueing effect caused by either attentional capture of the abrupt onset cue and/or response priming.5